gmarty/grunt-closure-compiler/README.md

 `js` is the only property required.

-If `jsOutputFile` property is set, the script will be minified and save to the file specified.
+If `jsOutputFile` property is set, the script will be minified and saved to the file specified.
 Otherwise it will be output to the command line.

 Optionally, several parameters can be passed to `options` object.